Health and Injury

 Hit Points

-Hit Points is what most people commonly think of when they think of a Character's health.
+Hit Points are what most people commonly think of when they think of a Character's health.
 Hit Points are removed when a Character takes damage in combat (See the Injury section below) and are used to measure how hard a character is to kill.

 Temporary Hit Points

 Certain effects can give a character temporary hit points.
 When a character gains temporary hit points, make a note of his or her current hit points before adding the temporary hit points.
 When the temporary hit points go away, the character’s hit points drop to that score.
-If losing the temporary Hit Points causes the Character to go to 0 or a negative number then the character 'passes out' and has 0 hit points and is now in a 'Dying' state.
+If losing the temporary Hit Points causes the Character to go to 0 or a negative number, then the character 'passes out' and has 0 hit points and is now in a 'Dying' state.

 Constitution Bonus Hit Points